pietheinstrengholt/Purview-Bulk-Collection-Mover/README.md

 - Inside the client folder build all the static files with: `npm run build`.
 - Move the `dist` output folder created inside the `client` folder to the `server` folder.
 The NodeJS server is also capable of serving out static content.
 - Inside the server folder: `npm run start`.

+### Fabric commandline workspace to collection mover
+I've added a script for easily moving Microsoft Fabric workspace items to Microsoft Purview Collections.
+You must use the collection name, not Puriew's friendly names.
+For getting an overview of all collections and friendly names, just run: `node fabricmover.js`
+For moving workspace items to collections, you must provide two arguments:
+- Inside the server folder: `node fabricmover.js <workspaceName> <collectionName>`

+If the script runs successful, you should see something like: `Moved 67 entities to collection: o2ensa`